gsamokovarov/rspec-xunit/README.md

 We have the aliases of `assert_raise` and `assert_raises` to `assert_raise_error` for that extra bittersweet xUnit feel. 🤤

-Some block-level assertions are hard to convert.
+Some block-level assertions are complex to convert.
 Take this example, for example 😉:

 ```ruby